-According to Simon Sinek, the author of Find your Why when he said, “If we want to feel an undying passion for our work, if we want to feel we are contributing to something bigger than ourselves, we all need to know our WHY.”
+According to Simon Sinek, the author of Find your Why, “If we want to feel an undying passion for our work, if we want to feel we are contributing to something bigger than ourselves, we all need to know our WHY.”
 This inspired me.
-My why moment about being in the financial services is what I am sharing in here.
+My why moment about being in the financial industry is what I am sharing in this post.
 I want to take care of my self and my family financially and I want to teach others to do the same.

-If there’s one takeaway that I want you to take after reading this, that is to tend and look after your financial health no matter what stage of life you are in.
-Work with a financial advisor that will make you feel confident about your financial plan because you know that you have a well thought plan and strategy to get you through life, no matter what situation you will have to deal.
+If there’s one takeaway that I want you to have with you after reading this, that is to tend and look after your financial health no matter what stage of life you are in.
+Work with a financial advisor that will make you feel confident about your financial plan because you know that you have a well-thought plan and strategy to get you through life, no matter what situation you will have to deal.

-After having the chance to work with different types of clients, I realized that I am more than just as steward of their finances, I am more than that.
-My job description as a Financial Advisor also includes jobs of other professions, including the job of an Educator, a Therapist, a Sociologist and of course an HR practitioner.
+After having the chance to work with different types of clients, I realized that I am more than just a steward of their finances, my job description as a Financial Advisor also includes jobs of other professions, including the job of an Educator, a Therapist, a Sociologist and of course an HR practitioner.
 It can really be challenging but it is fulfilling to know that what you are doing can impact not just your client’s life but their future generation as well.